Document Type : Systematic Review

 Abstract

-Background: The successful implementation of the vaccination program against COVID-19 is not limited to the efficiency and effectiveness of the vaccine but also requires public trust and acceptance of the target population.
-This study aims to review the factors associated with COVID-19 vaccination acceptance/refusal in Iranian society.
+Background: The successful implementation of the COVID-19 vaccination program depends not only on the efficiency and effectiveness of the vaccine but also on public trust and acceptance among the target population.
+This study aims to review the factors associated with the acceptance and refusal of COVID-19 vaccination in Iranian society.

-Materials and Methods: In this systematic review, online databases Medline, EMBASE, EMBASE, CINAHL, Web of Science, Scopus, and WHO database were searched for studies on the acceptance/refusal of the COVID-19 vaccine and related factors from 1 December 2019 through 1 January 2023.
-Two authors undertook screening selection independently, data extraction, and quality assessment (using the STROBE scale).
+Materials and Methods: In this systematic review, the online databases Medline, EMBASE, CINAHL, Web of Science, Scopus, and the WHO database were searched for studies on the acceptance and refusal of the COVID-19 vaccine and related factors from December 1, 2019, through January 1, 2023.
+Two authors independently undertook the screening selection, data extraction, and quality assessment using the STROBE scale.

-Conclusion: Removing barriers to vaccination based on individual, social, legal-managerial, and vaccination factors, as well as informing people about its benefits, should be a priority for health providers.
-Older age, gender, marital status, education level, and comorbidities were associated with better vaccine acceptance in individuals.
+Conclusion: Removing barriers to vaccination related to individual, social, legal-managerial, and vaccination factors, as well as informing people about its benefits, should be a priority for health providers.
+Factors such as older age, gender, marital status, education level, and comorbidities were associated with higher vaccine acceptance among individuals.

 Keywords